7 Things to Know Before You Sell Your House in South Carolina

 A lot of sellers get confused about listing vs. selling agent.

-So when you’re looking for realtors here in Union County, South Carolina, look for someone who understands the local landscape and will actively market your home...not simply place it on the MLS and hope for the best.
+So when you’re comparing realtors in Union County, SC, or browsing the Keller Williams Realtors list, look for someone who understands the local landscape and will actively market your home—not simply place it on the MLS and hope for the best.

 3. Local Buyers Love Value and Move-In Readiness